vartikaX-ai/Machine-Learning/Non-Linear-Regression/Readme.md

 This repository contains my implementations and practical projects on **Non-Linear Regression** algorithms using **Python** and **Scikit-learn**.

-The objective of this repository is to understand how different non-linear regression algorithms model complex relationships between features and target variables through practical implementation, experimentation, and model evaluation.
+The objective of this repository is to understand how different non-linear regression algorithms model complex relationships between features and target variables through practical implementation, experimentation, model comparison, hyperparameter tuning, and evaluation.

 ---